USDA Loan Down Payment & Closing Costs | 2025

 Typically, 0-1% of the loan amount.
 Your lender will charge an origination fee to process and underwrite your loan application.

-“Some lenders have a flat fee, while others have percentages,” says Jon Meyer, The Mortgage Reports loan expert and licensed MLO.
+“Some lenders have a flat fee, while others have percentages,” says Jon Meyer, The Mortgage Reports loan expert.
 “You can ask your lender if there is any wiggle room.”

 Underwriting fees